AlfredoMartins/phone-task-testing/readme.md

 When running the test cases using the current version, `all test cases completed` are expected as output.

 ### Suspension criteria and resumption requirements
 It is only allowed an upper bound of 50% of defects.
-More than that, It is recommended to have a deep check on the solution provided before rerun the tests.
+More than that, It is recommended to have a deep check on the solution provided before rerun the test cases.

 ### Test Deliverables
 As part of this plan, we deliver: